GRI 204: Procurement practices

 Explanation of the material topic and its boundary

-Today, our Sourcing for Shared Value activities cover 40 raw material categories in 29 countries.
-Through Sourcing at Origin programmes we work with 5,700 local suppliers.
-Through Communities at Source initiatives we run 18 social and environmental projects in 8 countries that touch more than 30,000 beneficiaries as well as their families and communities
+Today, Sourcing for Shared Value covers 40 raw material categories in 26 countries.
+Through Communities at Source initiatives we run 18 social and environmental projects in 8 countries that touch more than 30,000 beneficiaries as well as their families and communities.

 It is the Company’s common practice to prefer sourcing from locally based suppliers (defined as suppliers who are based in the same country as the Givaudan ‘facility’).
 This is reflected in the 86% by value of non-raw material purchased locally in 2019.
 For raw materials, 25% by value were sourced locally in 2019.
 Several of the raw materials we buy cannot be sourced in countries other than the ones where they naturally grow.

 Operations and supplier assessment